 Sparks fly when spirited Elizabeth Bennet meets single, rich, and proud Mr. Darcy.
 But Mr. Darcy reluctantly finds himself falling in love with a woman beneath his class.
 Can each overcome their own pride and prejudice?

-When Briony Tallis, 13 years old and an aspiring writer, sees her older sister Cecilia and Robbie Turner at the fountain in front of the family estate she misinterprets what is happening thus setting into motion a series of misunderstandings and a childish pique that will have lasting repercussions for all of them.
+SPOILER: When Briony Tallis, 13 years old and an aspiring writer, sees her older sister Cecilia and Robbie Turner at the fountain in front of the family estate she misinterprets what is happening thus setting into motion a series of misunderstandings and a childish pique that will have lasting repercussions for all of them.
 Robbie is the son of a family servant toward whom the family has always been kind.
 They paid for his time at Cambridge and now he plans on going to medical school.
 After the fountain incident, Briony reads a letter intended for Cecilia and concludes that Robbie is a deviant.
 When her cousin Lola is raped, she tells the police that it was Robbie she saw committing the deed.
 Written by

 168 of 273 people found this review helpful.

 Was this review helpful to you?